LabKey/labkey-ui-components/packages/components/docs/public.md

 #### API
 * [QueryModel API and GridPanel](./QueryModel.md) - how to use QueryModel as a selectRows API wrapper and display data
-* [naturalSort and naturalSortByProperty](./sort.md) - utilities to sort data the way users expect it to be sorted.
+* [Sorting Utilities](./sort.md) - utilities to sort data the way users expect it to be sorted.